2020 Nelson National Triptych Salon

 Open All images are to be entered in this category

 There is only one entry subject category – “Open”.
-Within this category the selectors will make awards not only for the overall Champion Triptych but also for the best Monochrome Triptych, the best Abstract Triptych and the most Humorous Triptych.
+Within this category the selectors will make awards not only for the overall Champion Triptych but also for the best Monochrome Triptych, the best Weather Triptych and the "Around the Corner" Triptych.

 What makes a successful triptych?

-Of course a single photograph may be “cut” into three parts which then provide the three elements for a triptych. ln this case the resulting triptych should certainly have a linkage between its components …they were originally one image! ls this cheating?
+Of course a single photograph may be “cut” into three parts which then provide the three elements for a triptych. ln this case the resulting triptych should certainly have a linkage between its components … they were originally one image! ls this cheating?
 No it’s a very valid way of creating a triptych.
 Will it always result in a successful triptych?
-No, to be judged successful in relation to the original “complete” photograph the “new” triptych image must provide the viewer with something extra over that original.
+No!
+To be judged successful and gain an award in the Salon the new triptych must provide the selectors with a "certain something" that is not in the message of the original uncut photograph.
 This it may well do if the cuts have been made at strategically appropriate places but cutting for the sake of cutting is not a guaranteed way of producing a strong triptych.

 Special Awards Definitions